Pink Chanel suit of Jacqueline Kennedy: The suit as fashion

 The suit was double-breasted, with six gold buttons and four square pockets, two on each side.
-The fabric was a light weight wool from Linton Tweeds in a nubby weave known as bouclé.
+The fabric was a lightweight wool from English firm Linton Tweeds in a nubby weave known as bouclé.
 The color was raspberry although most press reports described it as strawberry pink.
 The wide quilted collar, jacket lining, piping trim on the sleeves, and at the top of each pocket was navy blue silk.
 There were two gold buttons on each sleeve.
 The buttons on the suit had navy blue piping around the edge.
 A clever feature of Chanel jackets was a small gold chain sewn along the inside bottom edge of the jacket to provide just enough weight for it to hang straight.
 The suit came with a sleeveless navy silk shell blouse.
 For cool weather, Kennedy would wear a matching navy silk scarf knotted at the neck and tucked into the front of the jacket, which she did in Dallas.
 Accompanying the suit was a trademark pillbox hat in matching pink with a band of navy piping around the crown.
 She secured the hat to her head with a standard hatpin.
 Kennedy carried a navy handbag with a gold buckle and gold chain handle.
 She wore low-heeled navy shoes with a small gold ornament at the toe.
 A gold bangle bracelet on her left wrist and short white kid leather gloves with tiny pearl wrist buttons completed her outfit.

 Most of the American public viewing pictures of the presidential couple on television and in newspapers between 1961 and 1963 would not have known the color of the suit, given that at the time of the assassination TV news was still in black and white and newspapers did not print color photographs.
 The color of the suit became widely known only after the publication of color photos in Life magazine's JFK memorial issue November 29, 1963, and in Lifes Warren Commission report issue October 2, 1964.